tlaitinen/yesod-dsl/README.md

 ## Routes and handlers

 Routes are defined in *route {}* blocks.
 Only parameters of the form #EntityId are supported in route paths.
-Square brackets [] denote an optional value, []* means a possible repeated element, and | indicates alternatives.
+Square brackets [] denote an optional value, []* means that the element can be repeated, and the pipe character | indicates alternatives.

 ```
-route /pathPiece1/.../pathPieceN {
+route /pathPiece[/pathPiece]* {
     [get {
         [public;]
         select [entityAlias.[fieldName | *] [as outputName]]*